apache/cordova-blackberry/README.md

 __Q: I am getting an error building for BlackBerry 10

-__A:__ The current SDK for BlackBerry 10 has a couple bugs that will get in the way when developing for cross platform BlackBerry Apps.
-[Issue 177] (https://github.com/blackberry/BB10-Webworks-Packager/issues/177) and [Issue 175] (https://github.com/blackberry/BB10-Webworks-Packager/issues/175).
-Adding the BlackBerry 10 SDK folder to your path on OSX and updating the features in config.xml to not have any unknown features will allow you to build and deploy to BlackBerry 10 for now.
+__A:__ The current SDK for BlackBerry 10 has a bug that will get in the way when developing for cross platform BlackBerry Apps.
+[Issue 177] (https://github.com/blackberry/BB10-Webworks-Packager/issues/177)